wincent/masochist/content/wiki/GPG key rotation notes.md

 # Most online guides say that we should now delete the primary key and
 # re-import the subkeys.
 But you can say "y" to the prompt to delete the
 # primary key and "n" for the subkeys, and that way you don't have to
-# actually re-import th subkeys aftewards.
+# actually re-import the subkeys afterwards.
 We can just delete the corresponding
 # backup file, as we didn't need it.
 gpg --delete-secret-keys 0xF962DC1A1941CCC4
 rm 0xF962DC1A1941CCC4.subkeys.asc